bradeneast/schwifty/README.md

 - Type: `number`
 - Default: `85`

-This is the maximum number of pages allowed to be preloaded in the cache.
-Once the limit is reached, Schwifty dumps the oldest entries as new documents are preloaded.
+This is the maximum number of pages Schwifty will preload before the cache is "full".
+When new pages are added to the cache, the oldest entries will be dumped to make room.

 ### options.preserveScroll
 - Type: `boolean`
 - Default: `false`

-This tells Schwifty whether or not to preserve the scroll position on page load.
+This tells Schwifty whether or not to preserve the scroll position upon loading a page.

 ### options.preserveAttributes
 - Type: `boolean` or `object`
-- Default: `null`
+- Default: `false`

 This tells Schwifty whether or not to preserve attributes on top-level DOM elements (`documentElement`, `head`, and `body`).